 3 Simple Steps to Help Your Kids with Sibling Rivalry

 Step 1.
+Oldest child owns up to what you did.
 Each child will say what they did by using “I” statements.
-It’s not a time to accuse.
+It’s not a time to accuse or use excuses.

 If the child doesn’t know what they did then they can ask their sibling for details, “I don’t know what I did.
 Can you tell me?”

 Step 2.
-Here they will share how it made them feel.
+Other child then shares how it made them feel.

-Child A–It made me mad that you knocked my cars over because I worked hard at setting them up.
+“It made me mad that you knocked my cars over because I worked hard at setting them up.”

-Child B–I apologize for knocking your toys over and taking them.
+- Acknowledge.
+“I apologize for knocking your toys over and taking them.”

-It may take a while for them to get used to this because of course having you as the referee is so much better, but keep at it.
+It may take a while for them to get used to doing this because of course having you as the referee is so much better.
+Keep at it and before you know it they won’t need you talking them through the process.

-Each time they have a squabble or argue have them practice this process.
+Each time they have a squabble or argue have them practice this process even if it’s not at home.

 Remember, your goal as a parent is to teach and guide them.